danrlu/nextflow_cheatsheet/README.md

 - Nextflow recommends to have a default value for each parameter and let users overwrite it.
 - If want to require users to specify a parameter value:
 ```
-    // params.reference = "" // do not initiate the parameter anywhere
+    params.reference = null   // no quotes. this line is optional.

     if (params.reference == null) {
         println """